Life

 Why did I start studying at 53?

 You read this question above, and before you could even understand what my response to it was, your brain already gave you a few reasons why you would do something like that.
-The reasons are numerous and will slot in with what your own ideas would also be.
+The reasons are numerous and will align with your own ideas.
 But let me give you a picture of what went on between my left and right ear:

 checkedGood Job